Why Do AI Agents Crash After Launch? A 2026 Production Failure Guide for Taiwan Enterprises

 - Audit trail: Which tools the agent called, what decisions it made — traceable records

 This problem is more pronounced for Taiwan enterprises.
-Deloitte's survey shows enterprise AI budgets are allocated 93% to technology and 7% to training and culture.
+A survey cited by Deloitte shows enterprise AI budgets are allocated 93% to technology and 7% to people and processes.
 Observability tools and monitoring capabilities are typically in the budget items that get cut.
 AIF 2025 data shows Taiwan's Talent Development readiness is only 31.5/100 — without the people capable of building and maintaining it, even purchased observability tools won't get used properly.

 Failure Pattern #5: Governance Vacuum — Nobody Knows How Many AI Agents the Company Is Running